 Parents need to know that there's some violence here, though not as much as you might expect in a vampire story, but there's also more swearing than you might expect.

 Nina, a vampire who is stuck at age 15, belongs to a group of vampires who support each other in avoiding sucking the blood of humans, breeding guinea pigs as a poor substitute.
 But when one of their number is killed by a vampire slayer and they try to track him down, they accidentally cross paths with a murderous father/son team who kidnap werewolves and force them to fight to the death.

 Is it any good?

-Had enough of vampires yet?
-No?
-Well, this book should do the trick.
-It doesn't just demystify them -- it makes them pathetic and revolting.
+If you haven't had enough of vampires yet, this book should do the trick; it doesn't just demystify them -- it makes them pathetic and revolting.
 These vampires have no super powers, and they certainly aren't sexy.
 Perpetually weak, miserable, and pale, they spend most of their time vomiting and hiding from the world, and, when they get together, bickering.
 And then vomiting some more.
 They do get to live forever, but never has eternal life seemed so unappealing -- it's like living forever with a neverending, really rotten flu.
 In this view, vampirism is a disease from which one never recovers -- ever.